-47 Enforcement of orders by emergency arbitrators
+Enforcement of orders by emergency arbitrators

-Does your domestic arbitration legislation, case law or the rules of domestic arbitration institutions provide for the enforcement of orders by emergency arbitrators?
+51 Does your domestic arbitration legislation, case law or the rules of domestic arbitration institutions provide for the enforcement of orders by emergency arbitrators?

-Though the ICA Law and the Arbitration Law do not explicitly provide for emergency arbitrators, the laws allow the parties to agree on the right of the arbitration institution to grant interim measures prior to composition of the tribunal (see question 31).
+Although the ICA Law and the Arbitration Law do not explicitly provide for emergency arbitrators, the laws allow the parties to agree on the right of the arbitration institution to grant interim measures prior to composition of the tribunal (see question 34).

-48 Cost of enforcement
+Cost of enforcement

-What costs are incurred in enforcing awards?
+52 What costs are incurred in enforcing awards?

-The amount of a state duty for reviewing an application on enforcement of the award is the same as for challenging the award - 3,000 roubles.
-Legal fees can be recovered from the losing side in a reasonable amount.
+The amount of state duty for reviewing an application on enforcement of the award is the same as for challenging the award - 3,000 roubles.
+Legal fees could be recovered from the losing side in a reasonable amount.

-The costs of enforcement through bailiffs are collected directly from the debtor by the bailiffs.
+The costs of enforcement through the bailiffs are collected from the debtor directly by the bailiffs.